 - Read the content displayed in the associated view.

 - Type your summary into the cell.
 You can also copy and paste text from the associated view.

 - (Optional) Link text in the summary to the content displayed in the associated view.

-If you have coded your files to theme nodes (as well as case nodes), you can automatically create summaries from the content coded at the row and column nodes.
-Textual content coded at both row and column nodes is copied into the corresponding matrix cells.
+If you have coded your files to codes (as well as cases), you can automatically create summaries from the content coded to the row and column codes.
+Textual content coded to both row and column codes is copied into the corresponding matrix cells.
 You can then edit this text to reduce and synthesize the material.

 - Click in the matrix.

 - On the Framework Matrix tab, in the Summary group, click Auto Summarize.

 - Summaries are automatically created.
 When the process finishes, a messages indicates how many summaries (cells) in the matrix were updated.